 • Institutions or family offices looking to allocate to alternative assets passively

-Investing in artworks via art funds is extremely profitable, especially if you value passive access, institutional-grade research, and exposure to top-tier artists without needing to manage logistics or market timing.
+Investing via art funds makes a lot of sense if you value passive access, institutional-grade research, and exposure to top-tier artists without needing to manage logistics or market timing yourself.

 invest in art